myfriendclay/clayCoin/README.md

 `npm run dev-peer`

+5. You will want to add a `.env` file to the root directory and include `DEFAULT_PORT=3001` so that everything is hooked up properly (currently working on getting this to be less janky :)).

-6. To run the front end webapp, navigate to `/app` directory and run:
+6. To run the front end webapp, navigate to `/app` directory run:

-`npm start`
+`npm install` followed by `npm start`

 7. You can then visit the app and play around with it at: